Smyth County deputies investigate threat that focused on football game

-SALTVILLE, Va. — A juvenile was taken into custody last Friday night after authorities learned of a treat regarding the Chilhowie-Northwood football game, according to Smyth County Sheriff Chip Shuler.
+SALTVILLE, Va. — A juvenile was taken into custody last Friday night after authorities learned of a threat regarding the Chilhowie-Northwood football game, according to Smyth County Sheriff Chip Shuler.

 On Wednesday, Shuler said the vague threat was shared with a student via the social media forum Snapchat.
 That information was shared with Northwood’s school resource officer, who alerted deputies assigned to security at the football game.
 The suspect, Shuler said, was located “quietly and quickly.”